MinecraftHopper/MinecraftIRC.net/_support-articles/windows/special-characters.md

 In some cases you can fix this by changing the working directory the game uses by following the instructions [here](/support-articles/changing-working-direcotry/).

-If that does not resolve the issue, you will need to create a new local Windows User Account containing only English Alphanumernic characters.
+If that does not resolve the issue, you will need to create a new local Windows User Account containing only English alphanumernic characters (a to z, A to Z, 0 to 9).

-To be clear, this includes only (abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ0123456789) exactly as they are seen on this page.
-**NOTE:** Changing your Windows User Account name will not correct the issue, you **NEED** to create a new local account.
+**NOTE:** Changing your Windows User Account name will not correct the issue.
+You **must** create a new Windows User Account.

 ## Instructions for Supported Windows Versions: